A great hobby can enhance your life, but many end up emptying your wallet as well.

 10. Go Hiking

 There’s nothing quite like a breath of fresh air.
-If you enjoy nature and like to explore the great outdoors, try going on a hike the next time you’re looking for something to do.
+If you enjoy nature and like to explore the great outdoors, try going on a hike.
+It’s one of the easiest outdoor hobbies to start.
 The AllTrails app is an easy way to find trails near you or plan a few to explore on a trip.
 You can filter based on your experience level, popularity, distance, elevation, and trail characteristics, such as waterfalls, kid-friendly, and dog friendly.

 People leave reviews for trails and sometimes upload pictures, so you know what you’re getting yourself into.
 Be sure to bring the necessary supplies, like water, sunscreen, and bear spray.
 Most trails are free, so besides purchasing supplies, this is one of the best, cheap hobbies out there.